Download our PSX SWe Datasheet

 - Reduce 8YY database query charges, needed to route all 8YY calls, to a cap of $0.0002 per query in three steps ending July 1, 2023

 - Prohibit carriers from double dipping by charging for more than one such database query per call.

 On the upside, the incentives for arbitrage that unnecessarily raised costs are now reduced.
-Similarly the incentive that encouraged bad actors to generate high-volume robocalls for toll free traffic pumping is greatly reduced.
-And maybe most importantly, these are critical steps to protect 8YY customers who have been unnecessarily burdened by high costs and fraudulent 8YY calls that they had to pay for.
+Similarly, the incentive that encouraged bad actors to generate high-volume robocalls for toll-free traffic pumping is greatly reduced.
+And maybe most importantly, these are critical steps to protect toll-free number customers who have been burdened by unnecessary costs and fraudulent calls that they had to pay for.

-On the downside, for carriers, the impact of this ruling is a significant shift of the burden to support 8YY calls.
+On the downside, for carriers, the impact of this ruling is a significant shift of the burden to support toll-free calls.
 The old pricing model created an incentive for originating operators to leave TDM transport, tandem switching, and even extra route miles in the call path.
 The new model reflects the modern reality of tandem-less networks and efficient IP transport.
-All carriers involved in handling 8YY calls are now caught in squeeze of having to cover their own costs under the bill-and-keep model as well as having limits on how much they can recoup for handling 8YY calls.
+All carriers involved in handling toll-free calls are now caught in the squeeze of having to cover their own costs under the bill-and-keep model as well as having limits on how much they can recoup for handling toll-free calls.
 Carriers need new methods to restore profitability.

 Ribbon’s Toll-Free Routing service delivers these capabilities.

 Ribbon’s PSX SWe is managed from a centralized Ribbon Application Management Platform (RAMP) solution, offering a complete set of Fault, Configuration, Accounting, Performance, and Security features.